Elmsdale, Nova Scotia

-Specifically, the community is divided by the Shubenacadie River, in the Halifax Regional Municipality.
+Elmsdale is an unincorporated community in the Canadian province of Nova Scotia, located on the boundary of the East Hants Municipality and Halifax Regional Municipality.

 History

 Elmsdale owes its early growth to the construction of the Shubenacadie Canal and the Nova Scotia Railway.
 Demand for workers on these projects brought many new families into the area.
 One of the earliest was William Read who was granted 200 acre of land in 1785 at the confluence of the Nine Mile River and the Shubenacadie River.

-In 1852 Alexander Fraser built the first house in what is now in the village proper, about 100 yd from the railway crossing.
+In 1852, Alexander Fraser built the first house in what is now in the village proper, about 100 yd from the railway crossing.
 In the next six years more houses were constructed near the crossing, including a hotel and a boarding house for railway workers.

 The Elmsdale Presbyterian Church was completed in 1862.
 Its pastor, Rev. John Cameron and family came from Nine Mile River to live in the large residence he had built on the crest of a gentle slope overlooking the village.
 This house is still in existence and is currently The Briarwood Bed and Breakfast.

-Below is an account of the History of Elmsdale written in 1917 by Hanson T. Dowell, a resident at that time.

-In the year 1785 a grant of 1700 acres of land situated near the Shubenacadie and Nine Mile Rivers was granted to Richard Gibbins and others.
-In 1805 Messrs.
-William and John Putman obtained this land and built a log house near the Shubenacadie River.
-The old post road from Pictou to Halifax passed on the opposite side of the river from the log house.
-At that time this was the only road through the country.
-Mr. Putman sold the property to Mr. Archibald from Pictou County.
-He built a brick house near the old log house.
-The next owner of the house was Mr. Charles Tremaine a wealthy gentleman from Halifax.
-The barn on Mr. Thomas Logans farm now stands on the foundation of the brick house.
-Mr. Tremaine carried on farming quite extensively for about ten or twelve years.
-Through his influence a bridge was built across the river near his house.
-Before that time, people had to cross in canoes or ford the river at its most shallow places.

-About this time other settlers came to the district.
-Two or three houses were built about one mile and one mile and a quarter in a northerly direction from the brick house.
-One being built by Mr. Tulloch of Scotch descent and the other by James and Terence Kenty of Irish descent.

-Other early settlers were the Fisher brothers, who settled about a mile and a half in a south westerly direction from the brick house.